 He led a brigade in the First Battle of Manassas, Virginia.
 In August, he was made a brigadier general of volunteers and sent to Kentucky.
-In October, he was put in command of the Department of the Cumberland; however, in November he was transferred to the Department of the Missouri.
+In October, he was put in command of the Department of the Cumberland; however, in November, he was transferred to the Department of the Missouri.

-He distinguished himself as a division commander at Shiloh, Tennessee and thus was promoted to major general in May, 1862.
-After the occupation of Memphis, he took command of the District of Memphis from October through December, 1862.
+He distinguished himself as a division commander at Shiloh, Tennessee, and thus was promoted to major general in May 1862.
+After the occupation of Memphis, he took command of the District of Memphis from October through December 1862.

 After his defeat at Chickasaw Bayou, Mississippi, he served in the capture of Arkansas Post.
 When General Ulysses S. Grant assumed supreme command in the West, Sherman became commander of the Army of the Tennessee.
-He commanded the Union left in the Chattanooga campaign before he moved to Knoxville, to the relief of General Burnside.
+He commanded the Union left in the Chattanooga campaign before he moved to Knoxville to the relief of General Burnside.

-When the Civil War was over, General Ulysses S. Grant promoted Sherman first to Lieutenant General in 1866, and Commanding General of the U.S. Army in 1869 when Grant became President.
+When the Civil War was over, General Ulysses S. Grant promoted Sherman first to Lieutenant General in 1866 and Commanding General of the U.S. Army in 1869 when Grant became President.
 Operating in the West, he deployed troops to protect transcontinental railroad workers from Indians who feared that the railroad would mean further encroachment on their territory.
 He also established military outposts across the region, expanding the network of federal authority.

-Sherman retired from the army on February 8, 1884 and lived most of the rest of his life in New York City.
-He died there on February 19, 1891 and his body was transported to St. Louis, Missouri, where he was buried in Calvary Cemetery.
+Sherman retired from the army on February 8, 1884, and lived most of the rest of his life in New York City.
+He died there on February 19, 1891, and his body was transported to St. Louis, Missouri, where he was buried in Calvary Cemetery.

 I am tired and sick of war.
 Its glory is all moonshine.
 It is only those who have neither fired a shot nor heard the shrieks and groans of the wounded who cry aloud for blood, for vengeance, for desolation.
 War is hell.

-— William Techumseh Sherman
+— William Tecumseh Sherman